Fruit, cream, custard, sponge… What’s not to love about a traditional festive trifle? Dig in and savour the layers!

 - Pour the single cream into a small saucepan.
 Split the vanilla pod lengthways, scrape the seeds out with the point of a knife and add to the cream.
 Slowly bring to the boil, then remove from the heat and leave to infuse for about 10mins.
 In a bowl, mix the egg yolks, sugar and cornflour together.

-- Whisk the cream and sugar until fairly firm, keep in fridge until custard and jelly has set.
+- Whisk the cream and sugar until fairly firm, keep in fridge until custard and jelly have set.
 Spoon over the dish and finish with fruit.